cbyrohl/pyBPASS/README.md

 # Tests
 Test can be run by `python setup.py test`.
 Most of the tests require a local database copy.
-The path can be set in `pyBPASS.test.config`.
+The path can be set in `pyBPASS.tests.config`.